COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 ==== `PowerUp` <PowerUp>

-// #figure(
+#figure(
-//   image("Images/powerup.png", width: 90%),
+  image("Images/powerup.png", width: 90%),
-//   caption: [Image of the power-up selection screen, where the player can choose which stat to upgrade.]
+  caption: [Image of the power-up selection screen, where the player can choose which stat to upgrade.]
-// )
+)
-[ENABLE IMAGE]

 / Function description: